dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 * Press the button "Install Service" and you should be able to find dynamsoft-dls as one of the services in the services GUI or in **Task Manager -> Service**.
 If it is not started, start it.

+> NOTE
+>
+> It usually takes a few seconds for the service to start.
+Sometimes it might take longer.

 ### Test the service

 Once the server is running, you can test it via the URL [http://127.0.0.1:48080/page/index.html](http://127.0.0.1:48080/page/index.html).